 Chicken necks or wings are great for your cat’s dental hygiene.
 There is more information on feeding cats bones here.

 Please don’t use your cat as a waste disposal unit, if the meat has expired, don’t give it to your cat.
-Meat which has gone off won’t necessarily smell or look off.
+Meat that has gone off won’t necessarily smell or look off.
 Always check the use-by date.

 Can I feed my cat kangaroo meat?

 Kangaroo is excellent for cats; it is low in fat.
-Freeze meat in small portions for at least two days and defrost in the fridge before use.
+Freeze meat in small portions for at least two days and defrost it in the fridge before use.
 Again, I always recommend buying human grade meat, and this includes kangaroo.